 Curbside Compostables (Organics) Collection Program

-Details about these program changes are provided below.
+Details about the compostables collection program are provided below.

 Not sure if an item is accepted?

 Use the new Waste Wizard "What Goes Where" search tool to look up items for recycling, composting or disposal:

 Did you know Green Carts have weight limits?
 If you think your cart may be too heavy please be reminded that residents are able to put out up to 10 extra paper bags of yard waste or bundles of branches per week, year-round in addition to your Green Cart (no Tag-a-Bag stickers required for the first 10 bags/bundles).
 Help prevent broken Green Carts and ensure your compostable waste is collected by redistributing the weight of yard waste into paper yard waste bags.

 |240L - max 220 lbs|